AndreasWBartels/JGISShell/README.md

 ![Viewer](https://github.com/AndreasWBartels/JGISShell/wiki/images/layer-manager.png)

 ## Scripting
-The third part is the possibility to extend the viewer with java and groovy.
+The third part is a java and groovy based scripting API.
+The API could be used to extend the viewer or to manage and process geodata.

 ```groovy
 import net.anwiba.scripting.groovy.JGISShellGroovyScript